Vitols999/QMS-WIKI/DocFaqMaps.md

       Center      (  605032.180, 5653706.264) ( 10d29'46.95"E, 51d 0'14.73"N)

 The coordinates given help to identify the location of the raster map on the QMS map screen.
-An easy way to do so is to define a waypoint in QMS with coordinates at the center of the raster map defined above and then to double click on the waypoint.
+An easy way to do so is to define a waypoint in QMS with coordinates at the center of the raster map defined above and then to double-click on the waypoint.
 This centers the map in QMS to the waypoint and thus to the raster map.

 ## Is it possible to use several VRT files?